jbexta/AgentPilot/docs/guides/how_to_use.md

 ### Plugin Behaviour

-A context plugin like CrewAI or Autogen will only be used if **all** members of the chat are one of these types of agents.
+A context integration like CrewAI or Autogen will only be used if **all** members of the chat are one of these types of agents.

 ### CrewAI